 - Exempt property is defined in Texas Property Code §§ 41.001 42.004. - A writ of supersedeas suspends all further proceedings under an execution previously issued.
 If this writ is received, stop everything and await further instruction from the court. - A non-eviction writ of possession may be issued and used to seize personal property that has special value to the plaintiff.
-The writ commands the officer to return the specific property to the plaintiff instead of selling it. - If a writ of execution is issued for more than one person or entity, the officer must receive a writ for each person.
+The writ commands the officer to return the specific property to the plaintiff instead of selling it. - A single judgment can be enforced with a single writ of execution generally, even with multiple defendants.
+The plaintiff may choose to request multiple writs for situations where property is located in multiple counties, etc., and the court should honor that request.
+Each writ would incur a writ fee and any service fees approved by the county serving the writ.